pynufft/pynufft/README.md

 their prior express informed consent.
 If anyone would like to be identified as contributors/partners, please contact pynufft@gmail.com.

-Special thanks to the authors of MIRT and gpuNUFFT, which have largely inspired this package.
+Special thanks to the authors of MIRT, gpuNUFFT and BART, which have largely inspired this package.

 ### Related projects